sicoda/p3k14c-py/README.md

 ## Calibration

-Radiocarbon ages (CRA) must be calibrated to account for historical fluctuations in atmospheric Carbon-14, especially during the Holocene.
+Radiocarbon ages must be calibrated to account for historical fluctuations in atmospheric Carbon-14 (14C), especially during the Holocene.

-**Tool**: We utilize `IOSACal`, an [open-source](https://c14.iosa.it/en/latest/) radiocarbon calibration library in Python.
+**Tools**: `IOSACal` (an [open-source](https://c14.iosa.it/en/latest/) radiocarbon calibration library in Python) for Bayesian calibration, `pandas` for data management, and `tqdm`.

 **Functionality**: The calibration script automatically maps each date to the correct calibration curve (`IntCal20` for the Northern Hemisphere, `SHCal20` for the Southern Hemisphere) based on the sample's latitude.
 It extracts key numerical boundaries, such as the median calendar age and 95% confidence intervals, and formats them neatly into a `pandas` DataFrame for later analysis.
 This script outputs a `p3k14c_pristine_dates.csv` file, which will be used in the following statistical analyses.

-1. Curve selection: for every row, it checks the Lat column.
+1. Curve selection: for every row, the script checks the "Lat" column.
 Any sample at or above the equator gets `intcal20`; anything below gets `shcal20`.
-This is the standard approach for global datasets.
-2. Calibration: calls R(age, error, lab_id).calibrate(curve) from `IOSACal`, exactly as the official library intends.
+2. Calibration: calls R(age, error, lab_id).calibrate(curve) from `IOSACal` to get Cal BP data.
-3. Extracting statistics: calls .quantiles() on each CalAge result, which returns the median (quants[50]) and the 1σ / 2σ confidence intervals (quants[68], quants[95]).
+3. Extracting statistics: calls `.quantiles()` on each CalAge result, which returns the median (quants[50]) and the 1σ / 2σ confidence intervals (quants[68], quants[95]).
+    - 68.2% (1σ) confidence interval lower and upper bounds
+    - 95.4% (2σ) confidence interval lower and upper bounds
-4. Failure handling: rows with missing Age, Error, or Lat, or any row where IOSACal throws an exception, are written to calibration_failures.csv rather than crashing the whole run.
+5. Failure handling: rows with missing Age, Error, or Lat, or any row where `IOSACal` throws an exception, are written to `calibration_failures.csv`.

 <figure>
   <img width="4753" height="1752" alt="image" src="https://github.com/user-attachments/assets/cff72b16-2b08-4856-bf5a-1e315571e249" />